Next.js vs Laravel for Business Web Apps

 Practical Recommendation

-If your project needs both strong frontend performance and robust backend operations, a hybrid approach can work: Next.js for frontend and Laravel APIs for backend logic.
+If your project needs both strong frontend performance and robust backend operations, a hybrid approach can work: Next.js for the customer-facing app and Laravel APIs for backend logic.